 Don’t forget to sign up for my Course Creator Academy newsletter to get notified when I release new guides like this…

+I hope this post helped you better understand how to create a sales funnel to sell an online course.
 If you’ve found this guide valuable, you may like to explore our Course Creator Academy for other valuable content, including articles, posts, and guides like: